nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * Parameters can be in any order.<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

-* Each description name must be unique, but each file can have multiple tags
+* Each tag name must be unique, but each file can have multiple tags

 </div>